node-saml/passport-saml/README.md

 Please note that ADFS needs to have a trust established to your service in order for this to work.

+For more detailed instructions, see [this document from Tim Brody](docs/adfs/README.md).

 ## SAML Response Validation - NotBefore and NotOnOrAfter

 If the `NotBefore` or the `NotOnOrAfter` attributes are returned in the SAML response, Passport-SAML will validate them